 Aging and women's sexual health

 Any condition that affects your general health and well-being may also affect your sexual health.
-Illnesses that involve the cardiovascular system, such as high blood pressure, diabetes, hormonal problems, depression or anxiety — and the medications used to treat these conditions — can pose challenges to being sexually active.
-High blood pressure, for instance, can affect your ability to become aroused, as can certain medications used to treat high blood pressure.
+Illnesses that involve the cardiovascular system — such as high blood pressure, diabetes, hormonal problems, depression or anxiety — can pose challenges to being sexually active.

 When one partner becomes ill

 If you're ill, your sexuality may temporarily take a back seat to other needs.
 Pain, discomfort, medications or worry can overshadow your sexual desire.
 Talk with your partner about other ways to be close during this time.

 If you're the caregiver, the demands of caring for your partner may take a toll on your sexual desire.
 Find a way to set aside the caregiver role from time to time, and be a partner instead — so that you can relax and feel nurtured by your partner.
 That way, you can enjoy a mutually satisfying sexual encounter.

 Differences in libidos are common among couples of all ages.
 Couples can become stuck in a pattern where one person initiates contact while the other avoids it.
 If you mainly avoid sex, consider taking charge of some engagement.
 If you usually initiate sex, try talking with your partner about what you need.

 If you're worried about hurting your partner's feelings, talk about your experience using "I" statements, such as "I think my body responds better when …. " In turn, try to understand your partner's needs and desires.
 Together you can find ways to accommodate both your needs.